Bathrooms / By Robyn Roberts / April 27, 2016

-When Laura uploaded seventeen “before” photos to her Sweeten project post, a few things were very clear: if you could look past the black-paint-encrusted kitchen cabinets and cracked purple bath tiles, these Aussie expats had the makings of a spacious apartment with oversize windows in one of Brooklyn’s loveliest little neighborhoods.
+When Laura uploaded seventeen “before” photos to her Sweeten project post, a few things were very clear: if you could look past the black-paint-encrusted kitchen cabinets and cracked purple bath tiles, these Aussie expats had the makings of a spacious apartment with oversized windows in one of Brooklyn’s loveliest little neighborhoods.
 But the home’s tight nooks made it hard to even get a clear “before” photo of any one room.
 The layout was segmented with lots of little walls and doors, the parquet flooring had long ago given way, and the bathroom was filled with miniaturized fixtures.
-With sights set on a summer wedding and juggling all of the budget demands that come with new homeownership, we introduced Laura and Matthew to Sweeten Expert Santiago for a kitchen, bathroom, ceiling and flooring renovation in their Clinton Hill co-op!
+With sights set on a summer wedding and juggling all of the budget demands that come with new homeownership, we introduced Laura and Matthew to this Sweeten general contractor for a kitchen, bathroom, ceiling, and flooring renovation in their Clinton Hill co-op!

-“This was definitely a dream on a budget and Sweeten Expert Santiago and his incredible team really made that happen!
+“This was definitely a dream on a budget and our contractor and his incredible team really made that happen!
 The Sweeten process and people were amazing and we really can’t thank them enough for all of their help.
 We are gearing up for 70 Australians to come to our wedding – SO SO excited to show them what we have created!”

 – Laura, Brooklyn homeowner

 The plans were ambitious but clear: demolish the kitchen wall to unite the kitchen, dining, and living rooms, re-build cabinetry and replace all finishes, gut the bathroom, clear out popcorn ceilings, and redo the floors.
 The demolition would leave a support column in place and center entertaining and seating around a new island, all in an entirely upgraded space.